hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 The Cluster Federated Trust Domain CRD is used to federate the clusters with each other.

-It requires the following configurations:
+It requires the following federation configurations:

 ### C﻿luster Federated Trust Domain: